 Book Frances through Fantastico Sur.
 We actually liked being in one spot for two nights.

-Los Curenos Campsite is just a three kilometre hike from Frances – and an easy one at that.
+Los Curenos Campsite is just a 3 km hike from Frances Campground – and an easy one at that.
 It’s got lots of camping along with private cabins.
 We didn’t stay long here – merely grabbed a snack as we were heading for Chileno Campground.

 The bathrooms looked alright from what little we saw.
 I can’t comment on the showers but they have them and there is WiFi.